 The idea behind Cleo was to create something very easy to use, very practical, and very safe.
 Our goal is to create a safe and practical drone that we can seamlessly integrate into the workplace and daily life.
 It’s not just about creating a thing that flies—it’s also about creating something that will have a real use, and solve a real problem.

 Of course, the recent history of drones is littered with the remains of startups like Zano and Lily that promised innovative designs but failed to deliver.
 Cleo Robotics acknowledges that it still has work to do.
 The company has had a working prototype of their drone for some time now, so their recent focus has been on giving it some intelligence and autonomy.
-The prototype that you see in the pictures and video just has one camera, but Eleryan says that the final version will use a combination of stereo vision-based SLAM and neural networks for indoor navigation and obstacle avoidance.
+The prototype that you see in the pictures and video just has one camera, but Eleryan says that the final version will use a combination of stereo-vision-based SLAM and neural networks for indoor navigation and obstacle avoidance.

-In terms of applications, Cleo is thinking about how their drone might be useful in primarily indoor environments, for security and surveillance, for example, rather than as a consumer camera drone (at least initially).
+In terms of applications, Cleo is thinking about how its drone might be useful in primarily indoor environments, for security and surveillance, for example, rather than as a consumer camera drone (at least initially).
 This will likely come as a bit of a disappointment to those of us who were hoping to be able to buy one of these, but Eleryan says they are not giving up on a consumer version: After all, that was a big reason why he started Cleo in the first place.
 At the same time, though, it’s refreshing to see a small drone startup targeting something besides glorified selfies, and actually trying to make a drone that’s useful and practical in other ways.

 The company says you can expect to see the Cleo drone come to the security market within the next 12 months or so, and they’re hoping to have a consumer drone that’s priced competitively with other small quadcopters by the second half of 2019.